trisulnsm/dinodoc/trisuldocs/docs/ug/domain/domain.md

 1. Type `trisulctl_probe`
 2. Stop the domain `stop domain domain0`
-3. Install the new certificate
-   `install domain /home/mydir/domain0.cert`
+3. Install the new certificate `install domain /home/mydir/domain0.cert`
 4. Start the domain

 Follow the same process to update the new domain certificate extra hub nodes.

+## Probe Authentication

 ## Probe Authentication